Upper Body Exercises

 Beginner modification: If you have neck issues or a weaker core, try keeping your head on the mat and press the legs higher up as you extend them out.

-Advanced modification: Do the same exercise except extend the arms behind you as you extend the legs in front of you.
+Advanced modification (demonstrated in video): Do the same exercise except extend the arms behind you as you extend the legs in front of you.

 Side Lying Inner Thigh